 After more than 5 hours of screen on time, which featured an hour of Amazon Prime Video streaming, lots of web usage, some messaging, a few calls and some photos, there was 30% left in the tank.

 Media consumption didn’t hit the battery too hard either, with an hour of Amazon Prime streaming on 50% screen brightness sapping around 7% of a charge.
 Although, there is the caveat that it wasn’t streaming at Full HD, as per the aforementioned DRM issue.

 Oppo has long been a front runner when it comes to fast charging technology.
 While the 30W VOOC Flash Charge 4.0 standard that ships with the Lite isn’t its top notch charging platform, it still tops the flagship efforts of more high profile brands such as Apple and Sony.

 You can get the Oppo Find X2 Lite from 30% to 92% in just 30 minutes using the bundled charger.

 Should you buy the Oppo Find X2 Lite?

-The Oppo Find X2 is a solid option in a £400 smartphone class that suddenly became a whole lot tougher with the arrival of the iPhone SE, OnePlus Nord and Moto G 5G Plus.
+The Oppo Find X2 is a solid option in a £400 smartphone class that suddenly became a whole lot tougher with the arrival of the iPhone SE, OnePlus Nord and Moto G 5G Plus along with a number of other best mid-range phones.
 While the Lite can’t beat Apple’s affordable hotshot in terms of performance or software experience (ColorOS isn’t the optimal take on Android 10), it does pack a larger, sharper OLED display and 5G connectivity.
 It’s just those cheaper Android alternatives that make this a harder sell.

 Meanwhile, its battery life and speedy charging inspire a great deal of confidence when heading out and about.
 In short, as a £400 pick, the Oppo Find X2 Lite is as steady as one of its video captures